£1,500 loan

 How long will it take to repay a £1,500 loan?

 Smaller personal loans are typically repaid over a period of 12 months to five years.
-The catch, of course, is the interest that’s added on top of the repayment period.
+But watch out for the interest if you choose a longer period.

 Loans calculator

-If you’re thinking about taking out a loan, use our loans calculator to work out how much you can afford to borrow and how much it’ll cost each month.
+If you’re thinking about taking out a loan, use our loans calculator to work out how much you can afford to borrow and what it’ll cost each month.

 Some lenders will send the money to your bank account on the same day your loan application is accepted.
 Others may take a few days.